YixuanCao/yixuancao.github.io/_pages/cv.md

 {% include base_path %}

 Yixuan Cao is an Associate Professor in Key Laboratory of Intelligent Information Processing, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).
-His research interest includes NLP, Document Intelligence, and Structured Information Extraction.
+His research interest includes NLP, Document Intelligence, and Trustworthy AI (expecially hallucination in LLM).
 He is working on an exciting project that brings AI technology to finance.

 Always looking for self-motivated interns with a strong interest/background in NLP / machine learning / data mining.